erfanmazraei/kubernetes-the-hard-way/README.md

 Kubernetes the Hard Way is a guide that walks you through the process of setting up a Kubernetes cluster from scratch, without using any automation tools.
 By following this guide, you will gain a deep understanding of how Kubernetes works and how to set it up manually.

+##  Why Use Kubernetes the Hard Way?

+This project is very useful for learning Kubernetes.
+By following this guide, you will gain a deep understanding of how Kubernetes works and how to set it up manually.
+This knowledge will be useful for troubleshooting and debugging Kubernetes issues, as well as for understanding how to customize Kubernetes to fit your specific needs.

 ## Prerequisites

 Before you begin, you will need the following: